art-app-mih/Semantic-segmentation-sand-spectrogram/README.md

 2- Then I annotated the data using Labelme (it is a graphical image annotation tool inspired by http://labelme.csail.mit.edu.
 It is written in Python and uses Qt for its graphical interface).

+3- Using binary_masks.py I created the mask folder, which keep segmentation images.

-3- Using opencv, I resized the image to 512 x 512 (resized.py).
+4- Using opencv, I resized the image to 512 x 512 (resized.py).

-4- Then I created a DataLoaderSegmentation.py, the data in which is converted to the TORCH.UTILS.DATA format (necessary to load data into a neural network written in pytorch).
+5- Then I created a DataLoaderSegmentation.py, the data in which is converted to the TORCH.UTILS.DATA format (necessary to load data into a neural network written in pytorch).

-5- Then I wrote a neural network of the Unet architecture, which shows some of the best results for image segmentation (Unet.py)
+6- Then I wrote a neural network of the Unet architecture, which shows some of the best results for image segmentation (Unet.py)

-6- The neural network training process is described in traner.py.
+7- The neural network training process is described in traner.py.